uos/minot/docs/docs/installation.md

 ---

 This next version does not need any ROS1 or ROS2 installation to compile.
-It tries to fallback to Ratpub for Pub/Sub as default but it also finds other standalone wind nodes in the network and publishes to them if you query a Bagfile:
+It tries to find other standalone Minot nodes in the network and publishes to them if you query a Bagfile:

 ~~~bash title="Minimal with embedded Coordinator"
 cargo install minot --locked